atomify/atomify-js/README.md

 and a copy of logo.png will now exist at `dist/assets/4314d804f81c8510.png`

-**opts.shim** - If you are using [browserify-shim](https://github.com/thlorenz/browserify-shim) 2.x, you can provide your shim config in this property. browserify-shim version 3 is configured using `package.json` and should be used if possible.

 You may also provide any valid [browserify bundle options](https://github.com/substack/node-browserify#bbundleopts-cb) in the `opts` object as well.

 ### callback